Enrofloxacin

-While widely used in veterinary medicine, enrofloxacin has hallucinogenic effects that prohibit use in humans.
+In September 2005, the FDA withdrew approval of enrofloxacin for use in water to treat flocks of poultry, as the practice was noted to promote the evolution of fluoroquinolone-resistant strains of the bacterium Campylobacter, a human pathogen.
+Enrofloxacin is available as a fixed-dose combination medication with silver sulfadiazine for the treatment of canine otitis externa.
+It is available as a generic medication.

 Activity and susceptibility data

 Enrofloxacin is a synthetic antibacterial agent from the class of the fluoroquinolone carboxylic acid derivatives.
 It has antibacterial activity against a broad spectrum of Gram-negative and Gram-positive bacteria.
 It is effective against: